-This coming Sunday, two days from now, will be two months since we picked up our sons from the orphanage in Volgograd Russia (1/18/07).
-At that time, Nicholas was 14 months old and Benjamin was 15.5 months old.
+This coming Sunday, two days from now, will be two months since we picked up our sons from the baby home in Volgograd, Russia.
+Nick was 14 months old and Ben was 15.5 months old.
 They are now approximately 16 months and 17.5 months old, respectively.
 It is amazing at how much they have changed in just two months.

-Here they are in the hotel room in Volgograd on 1/18/2007.
-This is the day we really became a family, although we legally became a family the day before in court.
+Hotel room in Volgograd, second trip.
+1/18/2007, the day we really became a family, although we legally became a family the day before in court.

-Here is a picture of Ben today, almost two months later.
-This is the best picture I could get of him today but, I'm telling you, this kid has one of the most charming smiles you will ever see.
+Ben, almost two months later.
+He has one of the most charming smiles you will ever see.
 Everyone comments on it, in addition to his big, beautiful, brown eyes.
-He has a beautiful smile and he is a beautiful child.

 Two months ago, he would hardly play with a toy and would be more likely to throw it down or drop it quickly if you handed him something.
 He immediately pushed any food that was placed on his highchair tray to the floor and could not feed himself at all.
-In fact, he never, ever brought anything to his mouth to chew on, except for his finger sometimes.
-Anytime he was frustrated or angry about something, he would hit himself and sometimes he would try to hit us.
+In fact, he never, ever brought anything to his mouth to chew on, except sometimes his finger.
 He could crawl but he could not walk.
 He could pull up but was not very good at cruising and didn't show much interest in it.
 When he did pull up, he did not stand for very long.
 He did not babble a whole lot and could not say any words.

 He can now feed himself finger food very well and he also chews on toys.
-He hardly ever throws anything in the floor when he is eating in his highchair and he never hits anyone anymore, including himself.
+He hardly ever throws anything on the floor when he is eating in his highchair.
 He is now walking pretty well and spends a good part of his waking hours walking all around the house.
 He has become more assertive and he no longer lets Nick take away his toys.
 He now babbles all the time and he says momma, dada, kitty, all done and he tries to say many other words.
-He is still behind with his communication but catching up quickly.

-Two months ago, Nick was pretty much on track developmentally and was actually ahead in some areas.
-He is still pretty much on track developmentally but also behind with his receptive communication skills.
+Nick was pretty much on track developmentally when he came home and was actually ahead in some areas.
 His latest interest is talking on the phone.
 He was holding a block to his ear the other day and saying something that sounded much like "hello".
 When the phone rings he also says something that sounds much like "hello".
 If I am busy and don't answer the phone, they both look at me expectantly, like I should be answering it.
 They both love to listen as someone talks to them over the phone, especially when daddy calls.
 Nick is also now starting to run a little bit and loves climbing all over the furniture.
 He can say quite a few words and tries to say many more that are hard to recognize.
 He understands so much more of what we say as each week goes by, it is amazing.
 He knows where we keep the drinks and snacks and will point to the fridge or cabinet when he wants something.

-They are interacting with each more and more each day and it is obvious they enjoy being with each other.
+They are interact more and more with each other each day and it is obvious they enjoy being with each other.
 They follow each other around and mimic each other a lot.

 Sometimes they are pretty good about sharing and they enjoy playing together or near each other.

 They both love pushing everything around, including cups that are turned upside down or anything that is not suppose to be pushed and may ruin the wood floors.
-We try to keep them interested in pushing around the things that are made to be pushed around.
+We try to keep them interested in pushing around the things that are made to be pushed.

-They both know how to "give mommy a kiss" and also "give mommy a hug" now and it simply warms my heart.
+They both know how to "give mommy a kiss" and also "give mommy a hug" now and it really warms my heart.
 They think it is so funny.
-They are so sweet and cute and hugable!
+They are so sweet and cute and huggable!

 We are so very very blessed.
 I believe these two little guys are both miracles and blessings from God.
 That they have done so very well with this major transition in their short lives is just a miracle.
-I thank God for them and for how well they are adjusting to us and also us to them.
+I thank God for them and for how well they are adjusting to their new lives.